remix-run/react-router/decisions/0002-lazy-route-modules.md

 In the above example, we've server-rendered our `/` route and therefore we _don't_ want to render a `fallbackElement` since we already have the SSR'd content, and the router doesn't need to "initialize" because we've provided the data in `hydrationData`.
 However, if we're hydrating into a route that includes `lazy`, then we _do_ need to initialize that lazy route.

 The real solution for this is to do what Remix does and know your matched routes and preload their modules ahead of time and hydrate with synchronous route definitions.
 This is a non-trivial process through so it's not expected that every DIY SSR use-case will handle it.
 Instead, the router will not be initialized until any initially matched lazy routes are loaded, and therefore we need to delay the hydration or our `RouterProvider`.
-We can do this in one of two ways:

-**Option 1 - preemptively load lazy initial matches:**
+The recommended way to do this is to manually match routes against the initial location and load/update any lazy routes before creating your router:

 ```jsx
 // Determine if any of the initial routes are lazy